Academany/fabzero/w1/doc.md

 Some people will ask *why do we keep using command line tools like pandoc?
 It's so annoying having to type all of those commands*.
 Continue reading to find out why.

 ### Automating everything
 Automation is the **real power of comand line tools**.
-You want to automate ~~because you are lazy bastard like me, admit it~~ in order to avoid typing all these commands in terminal over and over and also in order to speed up the process of file conversion and uploading to the server.
+You want to automate ~~because you are at least as lazy as me, admit it~~ in order to avoid typing all these commands in terminal over and over and also in order to speed up the process of file conversion and uploading to the server.

 All you need to do is to create a script, which is a plain text file names something like `auto.sh` (for _shell script_) where you will write a sequence of commands.
 Those will be the very same commands that you would type in the terminal one by one.